microsoft/DNS-Challenge/README.md

 ## Details

-* The **datasets** directory is a placeholder for the datasets.
-That is, our data downloader script by default will place the downloaded audio data here.
-After the download, this directory will contain clean speech, noise, and room impulse responses required for creating the training data for wideband scenario.
+* The **datasets** and **datasets_fullband** directories are placeholders for the datasets.
+That is, our data downloader script by default will place the downloaded audio data there.
+After the download, these directories will contain clean speech, noise, and room impulse responses required for creating the training data for wideband scenario.
 The script will also download here the test set that participants can use during the development stages.
 * The **NSNet2-baseline** directory contains the inference scripts and the ONNX model for the baseline Speech Enhancement method for wideband.
 * **download-dns-challenge-4.sh** - this is the script to download the data.
 By default, the data